python/cpython/Doc/library/pathlib.rst

 .. method:: Path.absolute()

-   Make the path absolute, without resolving symlinks, and return a new path object.
+   Make the path absolute, without normalization or resolving symlinks, and return a new path object.
 This is equivalent to prepending the current directory::

       >>> p = Path('..')